datastax-demos/cornerstone/README.md

     ./run/datastax/cornerstone/run

-**Note**: In some setups VirtualBox's main application must be closed in order to complete a successful launch.
+**Note**: In some setups, VirtualBox's main application must be closed in order to complete a successful launch.

 ## Interacting with a Demo